 - Mechanical failure or damage due to the negligence of the driver will be the responsibility of the user department or student organization.

 - The driver is responsible for all personal belongings in the vehicle.
 The user is to remove all trash from the vehicle upon return.
 The user group will be charged for any cleaning required due to their neglect.

 - The driver is responsible for refuelling the vehicle before returning it to the Motor Pool.
 If the vehicle is not refuelled before being returned to the Motor Pool, the user department will be charged for vehicle refuelling.

-- Failure to follow policies may result in forfeiture of Motor Pool privileges for the Department involved.
+- Failure to follow policies may result in additional charges and/or forfeiture of Motor Pool privileges for the Department involved.

 - The security of the vehicle is the responsibility of the driver.